luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 Just like we abbreviated :code:`ConceptNode` and :code:`PredicateNode` earlier, we can abbreviate :code:`ListLink` as just :code:`List` and :code:`StateLink` as :code:`State`.
 Now that I've introduced them, I'll also start abbreviating :code:`MeetLink` as :code:`Meet`, :code:`VariableNode` as :code:`Variable`, etc.  You get the idea, so I won't explicitly explain abbreviations from here onward.

-Anyway, let's get to the meat of what we just did.
-First, notice the :code:`cog-execute!` function call.
+Anyway, let's get to the meat of what we just did.  :code:`MeetLink` is one of the Active, aka executable, link types.
-This is invoking an OpenCog function which tells the Atomspace to execute a link.
-What does it mean to execute a link?

-So far, the links we've seen, like the :code:`ListLink` and :code:`StateLink` we used above, have just been declarative.
-But some types of links are *Active*, in other words they are "executable", meaning they can perform some operation, which varies from one link type to another.
-Often executing a like synthesizes a new Value, but also it can create new atoms in the Atomspace or even delete existing atoms.
-Some Link types may be Active as well as declarative, and which operation occurs depends on the context in which the link is accessed.

-:code:`MeetLink` is one of the Active, aka executable, link types.
 Executing a :code:`MeetLink` performs a query in the Atomspace, and returns the atoms found by the query.

 Let's look at the atom that our :code:`MeetLink` is referencing.
 This atom is our query: